 To install Box for Outlook

-- If you use Office365, go to the admin center.
+- If you use Microsoft 365, go to the admin center.

-- The Microsoft Office App store displays.
-Search for Box, and then select it.
+- In step 4, search for Box, and then select it.

-- From your Admin Console, enable Box for Outlook.
+- In the Box Admin Console, enable Box Add-in for Outlook.
 See Application Settings for your Enterprise for this procedure.
 You can also view a detailed description of the app.

 The Box add-in button displays for everyone you've authorized.
 Everyone using this add-in for the first time must click this button to complete a one-time authentication.
 Then the system prompts them to log in to Box and grant access.
 They only need to do this once per client.